How to Use Cannabis Oil Concentrate Syringes

 Ready-to-use, disposable applicators are filled with a measured amount of full-spectrum cannabis oil or concentrated cannabis extract.
 Pre-filled syringes come in several forms from liquids to thick pastes known as distillates or concentrates that can contain as much as 80 percent cannabinoid content.

-Cannabis oil syringes are available online and in marijuana dispensaries in states where its use is legal.
-Empty syringes can also be purchased separately and used to measure cannabis oils and concentrates.
+Cannabis oil syringes are available at marijuana dispensaries in states where its use is legal.
+Empty syringes can also be purchased separately and used to measure cannabis oils and concentrates along with refill dab pens.
+DO NOT SMOKE RSO.

 So, why sell cannabis oil concentrates in syringes?
 It’s because these products are thick and very sticky and almost impossible to handle cleanly without a syringe.